 A sports staff writer is assigned to cover one sport per season, which entails attending and covering games, regularly speaking with the coaches and the players, and regularly pitching feature ideas within the beat.
 Staff writers are expected to write at least one feature for their team per week, as well as game precaps for their sport.
 Staff writers report to a deputy sports editor, who will help them conceptualize and execute features and work with the Sports Information Director (SID) for their sport.

-Associate copy editors come into the office one night a week, and edit articles at the slot stage.
-Slotting involves checking for errors and adherence to Spec style, improving the writing’s style and clarity, and generally providing more complex and comprehensive edits than in the preslot stage.
-An ACE is also a leader and mentor for preslotters, and should be available throughout his or her shift to respond to preslotters’ questions.
+Associate copy editors come into the office one night a week and edit articles at the slot stage, which involves checking for errors and adherence to Spec style, improving the writing’s style and clarity, and generally providing more complex and comprehensive edits than in the preslot stage.
+An ACE is also a leader and mentor for preslotters and should be available throughout their shift to respond to preslotters’ questions.
 An ACE should be comfortable reaching out to editors of other Spectator sections during production to discuss any suggestions or comments the ACE has regarding an article.

-Preslotters come into the office for a 3-hour shift once a week, and are responsible for the first stage of copy editing for all Spec content.
-Preslotters CQ all relevant content, and ensure that articles adhere to Spec style and are error-free.
+Preslotters come into the office for a three-hour shift once a week and are responsible for the first stage of copy editing for all content.
+Preslotters CQ all relevant content and ensure that articles adhere to Spec style and are grammatically and factually accurate.

 These deputy editors are responsible for coordinating photo coverage for a given content section.
 These editors will work closely with the photo editor and content editors in each section.
 Prior experience in the department is strongly preferred.

-NEWS (2 - 3 positions available) — The photo deputy for the news section will oversee all photographs for news, A&E and the Eye from creation to publication, making sure that staff photographers have all info needed to cover engaging weekly stories, are aware of deadlines, and supporting the photographers in his/her coverage zone with editorial guidance.
-The photo deputy will ensure the communication between between photographers and the rest of their pod/zone to make sure that stories are planned as a collaborative effort between writers, photographers and designers.
+NEWS (1 positions available) — The photo deputies for the news section will oversee all photographs for news from creation to publication, making sure that staff photographers have all info needed to cover engaging weekly stories, are aware of deadlines, and supporting the photographers in his/her coverage zone with editorial guidance.
+The photo deputies will ensure the communication between photographers and the rest of their zone to make sure that stories are planned as a collaborative effort between writers, photographers and designers.
 The deputy editors will be responsible for overseeing zone meetings, during which they will make sure the photos running provide a fuller understanding of the stories at hand.
 The photo deputies will manage photo assignments for all the stories in the respective zones they cover and guarantee that photos planned for each story are scheduled and completed.
 The deputy editors are expected to complete necessary assignments themselves when other photographers on staff are not available.
 The deputy editors must be flexible and prepared to arrange photo coverage for late-breaking news, and must be able to be in contact multiple times daily with photographers, writers, and editors.
-The deputy editors will also be responsible for post-production in the office during production nights. photographers with support in completing assignments, offering advice and providing feedback in cooperation with the senior deputy and making themselves available for less experienced photographers to shadow on assignment.
+The deputy editors will also be responsible for post-production in the office during production nights.
+The deputy editors will provide their photographers with support in completing assignments, offering advice and providing feedback in cooperation with the Photo Editor and making themselves available for less experienced photographers to shadow on assignment.